Nexford scholarships: Letting tomorrow’s talent rise

 The savings some learners have made through their scholarship awards have enabled them to make a difference in their own communities.
-Nigerian Ugochukwu Oyenka – another Entrepreneurship Scholarship winner, currently part way through her MBA – owns her own company, and she’s invested the money the scholarship has saved her straight into it: “With this scholarship, we can touch more lives, pay more salaries and add value”, she says.
+Nigerian Ugochukwu Oyenka – another Entrepreneurship Scholarship winner, currently part way through his MBA – owns his own company, and he’s invested the money the scholarship has saved him straight into it: “With this scholarship, we can touch more lives, pay more salaries and add value”, she says.
 Getting the scholarship has added fuel to the fire of Ugochukwu’s determination to succeed.

 Getting a scholarship is clearly a big confidence boost that gives many learners the extra kick they need to excel.
 Another Nigerian MBA learner, Aleryo Boyo – who received a Next Generation Scholarship – says that the award has given her even more motivation to succeed:

 I never imagined I could be so focused when the workload of combining work and study is high.
 The intensity of learning makes me open my mind to the possibilities around me.
 I’m also applying that study discipline to other areas of my life and interpersonal relationships.”